ConnorGill/indieHood/README.md

-## Welcome to downbeat!
+## Welcome to indieHood!

-downbeat is the best way to connect yourself to a local music scene.
+indieHood is the best way to connect yourself to a local music scene.

 ### Markdown